yellows8/3ds_smashbroshax/README.md

 One way to send the beacon is with aireplay-ng, however that requires a patch, see aireplay-ng.patch.
 For example, to send the beacon with aireplay-ng: aireplay-ng --interactive -r {beaconpcap_path} -h {host mac from pcap} -x 10 {wifi interface}

-Note that the smashbrosfullgame_beaconseqX.pcap beacons aren't actually needed.

 This can be used with the homebrew-launcher otherapp payload to boot into hbmenu.
 However, doing so is New3DS-only, at the time of writing.